Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 \section{Introduction}

-A classical conjecture by Moncrief and Isenberg states that any compact Cauchy horizon in a vacuum spacetime is a Killing horizon, \cite{MoncriefIsenberg1983}.
+A classical conjecture in General Relativity, by Moncrief and Isenberg \cite{MoncriefIsenberg1983}, states that any compact Cauchy horizon in a vacuum spacetime is a Killing horizon.
 It says in particular that vacuum spacetimes containing compact Cauchy horizons admit a Killing vector field and are therefore non-generic.
 One could therefore consider this as a first step towards Penrose's strong cosmic censorship conjecture in general relativity, without symmetry assumptions.
-In fact, it also turns out to be a natural generalisation of Hawking's local rigidity theorem for stationary vacuum black holes (c.f.\ \cite{FRW1999}).
+Indeed, it would imply that maximal globally hyperbolic vacuum developments of generic initial data cannot be extended over compact Cauchy horizons (see \cite{Petersen2018} for a more precise explanation of this).
+The conjecture also turns out to be a natural generalisation of Hawking's local rigidity theorem for stationary vacuum black holes.
 Moncrief and Isenberg have made remarkable progress on their conjecture in the last decades, see \cite{MoncriefIsenberg1983}, \cite{IsenbergMoncrief1985}, \cite{MoncriefIsenberg2008} and \cite{MoncriefIsenberg2018}, under the assumption that the spacetime metric is \emph{analytic}.

 In this paper, we are interested in the case when the spacetime metric is only assumed to be \emph{smooth}, as opposed to analytic.
 The main problem in the smooth setting is that we do not have the Cauchy-Kowalevski theorem at our disposal anymore.
 We instead need to propagate the Killing vector field using linear wave equations.
-The purpose of this paper is to present methods that replace the Cauchy-Kowalevski theorem in proving Moncrief-Isenberg's conjecture, assuming that the surface gravity can be normalised to a non-zero constant.
+Since Cauchy horizons are lightlike hypersurfaces (c.f.\ Figure \ref{fig: Regions_CauchyHorizon}), the metric degenerates and we thus need to perform a singular analysis of wave equations close to the horizon.
+The purpose of this paper is to present methods that replace the Cauchy-Kowalevski theorem in proving Moncrief-Isenberg's conjecture, assuming the surface gravity can be normalised to a non-zero constant.
 This allows us to drop the highly restrictive assumption that the spacetime metric is analytic.